 These FAQs provide up-to-date advice for Bond University HDR students regarding our precautionary response to the current outbreak of coronavirus (COVID-19) and are therefore subject to change.
 These FAQs will be updated as new information becomes available.

-- You can choose to defer your offer for a later semester.
+You can choose to defer your offer for a later semester.
 You must contact admission to formally request a deferral

-The University is open but when on campus you are required to follow social distancing protocols that may be in place in regard to your colleagues, supervisors and anyone on the campus.
+The University is open but when on campus you are required to follow any social distancing protocols that may be in place in regard to your colleagues, supervisors and anyone on the campus.

-Specific provision for HDR students will be made to allow room for physical distancing.
+Specific provision for HDR students will be made to allow room for social distancing if it is required.
 Where current HDR facilities are unable to provide this then students will be required to move to alternative spaces provided.
 Where there is preference for remaining in the existing space priority will be given to students who have essential software on their allocated PCs.

 The Main Library, Law Library, MLC, Business Commons and HSM will be open, but a valid Student ID Card is required for access.
 Please monitor Opening Hours via the Library website and Library news

 The University is open, and students are able to attend on campus for normal business.
-Should restrictions be required that may impact on your access to resources, your faculty will assist you with these issues where possible including ways to have physical distancing in place or changing your research methods.
+Should restrictions be required that may impact on your access to resources, your faculty will assist you with these issues where possible including ways to have social distancing in place or changing your research methods.
 If it is not possible to get around these issues you could consider applying for leave of absence for a period.

 We understand this is a very difficult time and you may be feeling worried about your own health, or the health of your loved ones.
 We also understand this constantly changing situation may be stressful.
 The university has counselling and medical services on campus and you should contact these services for assistance.

-If you are enrolled in a faculty with coursework requirements and are prevented from coming to campus for your classes, your ADR will work with you and your supervisors to adjust your study plan.
+If you are enrolled in a faculty with coursework requirements and COVID related matters prevent you from coming to campus for your classes, your Associate Dean of Research will work with you and your supervisors to adjust your study plan.
 This could involve undertaking subjects at a later date.

 Yes, confirmations will usually be face to face though it may be online if you have off campus approval.
-In some circumstances confirmations may be postponed if matters associated with COVID-19 have impacted on your capacity to finalize your confirmation.
+In some circumstances confirmations may be postponed or moved online if matters associated with COVID-19 has impacted on your confirmation.

 The University will consider an extension of candidature with 100% fee waiver for an eligible student if a student is: